MINI MEN FOR MENTAL HEALTH

 Click on the theme you would like to browse to see a selection of pictures for each

-All pictures are available in multiple sizes, mounted or framed (black/white)
+All pictures are available in multiple sizes, mounted or framed (black or white)

-[ All prices shown on this page are for a 7"x5" print/piece with mount, including UK p&p ]
+(All prices shown are for a 7"x5" print with mount including UK p&p)

-Orders are fulfilled by Julia herself, with great care, and will be with you within 7-10 working days
+Orders are fullfilled by Julia herself with great care, and will be dispatched within 3 days

 My name is Julia.
 I am a doctor, a pathologist in fact.
 I have Bipolar Disorder and I have suffered with OCD for over 30 years.
 Like many doctors I suffered in silence for years, too afraid to reach out for help.